carp-lang/Carp/docs/Embedded.md

 This document aims to be a guide for how to ration with Carp.
 To do that, we first have to identify what resource it is that we’re most concerned about: is it executable size?
 Do we have timing-critical code?
 Do we want to avoid allocations?
+Once you have an answer to those questions, this guide can help you get there.

 Because Carp compiles to C, a lot of the same considerations, tricks, and reasoning apply to Carp.
+If you already know what flags you need to get the job done, great!
+Carp will probably work with them out of the box.
+Still, getting acquainted with the tools it provides might help you have an easier time getting productive.

 ## Fundamentals